 ||Recurve bow with metal arrows, sight and full stabilisers

 ||Recurve bow with metal arrows, no sight, single stabiliser

 ||Recurve bow with wooden arrows, no sight, no stabilisers

 ||Bow and arrows made from natural materials, no sight

 ||Crossbow with sight and metal bolts

 ||Compound bow with full scope sight

-In front of each target will usually be five pegs laid out in the following order:
+In front of each target will usually be five or six pegs laid out in the following order: